The RPA Difference

 Learn about the injustice our massive system of agriculture colleges perpetrates by providing training, research, collusion, promotions, sales, and public relations for the meat, dairy, fish, and egg industries and by teaching false beliefs necessary to serve the industries – and how you can persuade them to tell the truth.

-Cornell University, University of California Davis, Penn State University, University of Florida, Texas A&M University, University of Wisconsin, and our many other land-grant universities (LGUs) – homes to our colleges of agriculture – were established to serve farmers in the public interest, not large corporate commercial interests.
+Iowa State University, University of Florida, Cornell University, University of California Davis, Penn State University, Texas A&M University, and our many other land-grant universities (LGUs) – homes to our colleges of agriculture – were established to serve farmers in the public interest, not large corporate commercial interests.
 Human beings are natural plant-foraging herbivores.
 The meat, dairy, fish, and egg industries, heavily supported and promoted by our LGUs, devastate the living world and inflict agony on trillions of animals.
 Putting nonhuman animals to human use has released countless disease scourges on human beings and remains a highly dangerous practice for humans and the natural world.

 Responsible Policies for Animals urges our LGUs to teach the truth about animals, not false beliefs that original humans were hunter-gatherers, that humans are natural "killer apes" and "predators," that eating from animals is natural and healthful for humans, and that there can be ecologically sound, humane, just, or natural ways for humans to use other animals for food or other purposes.